 - These cannot be provided by a GP, people who cannot wear masks for medical reasons can obtain documention reflecting this on Gov.UK

 - For any other queries that are not answered here, please call the reception team on 01244 680169.
-Do not come into the surgery as the door is locked and you will not be able to walk in with general enquires.
+Do not come into the surgery as the door is opened by appointment only and you will not be able to walk in with general enquires.

 04. Managing Anxiety surrounding Coronavirus